ohtap/ohtap/README.md

 ### Version 2

-Run `python subcorpora_tool/find_subcorpora_v2.py`.
+Run `python find_subcorpora_v2.py` with `subcorpora_tool`.
+It must be run within the directory

 You need to pass in three arguments:
 * `-d`: The directory where the corpora files are located.
 The folder should be the name of the corpus.
-If no folder is specified, the default is `corpora`.
+If no folder is specified, the default is `corpus`.
 * `-w`: The text file for the keywords.
+These are currently assumed to be all lowercase.
 If no file is specified, the default is `keywords.txt`.
 * `-m`: The CSV file where the metadata for all of the corpora is located.
 This file should be in the format noted in the metadata document in the Drive folder.
+We assume the CSV has a header, and that its encoding is utf-8.
 If no file is specified, the default is `metadata.csv`.

 For the keywords file, the keywords can be specified using the following rules:
 * Using the `*` symbol means that any number of letters can be be replaced.